w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::

-:::warning Use a smartphone that is no more than 2-3 years old
+:::warning Smartphone compatibility with Polkadot Vault

 Note that although the Vault app is available for old smartphones, different versions will be installed according to the phone's hardware.
-Old phones like iPhone 6 will install Parity Signer (the old brand name of the Vault app) with limited capabilities.
-There will be no log, no warning if the phone was connected while not using the app, no metadata updates possible, and no option to add new networks.
+For example, smartphones like iPhone 6 will install Parity Signer (the old brand name of the Vault app) with limited capabilities.
+There will be no log or warning if the phone was connected to the internet while not using the app.
+Also, no metadata updates are possible, and no option to add new networks.
 This would not be as secure as the latest version of the app.
-We recommend using a smartphone that is no more than 2-3 years old.
+We would recommend that you use smartphones compatible with the latest Polkadot Vault app.

 :::